Self-build: Methods

 Cathedral of Justo Gallego Martínez, self-built over 40 years without formal architecture training(Mejorada del Campo, Spain).

 Self-builders create their homes through a variety of methods, and seldom build it entirely themselves.
 In rich countries, many of them hire an architect to design the home, and a builder to construct it.
 Others use so-called 'package' companies to handle the entire project.
 Many others find themselves managing building sites and dealing directly with planners, tradespeople and materials suppliers.

 Extent

 Self-build in its wider meaning is an ordinary practice in many developing countries.
 It is also common among certain religious communities like the Church of Jesus Christ of Latter-day Saints (LDS Church) or subcultures such as 'hippies'.
 Usually ecovillages are realised through self-building techniques.
 In most developed countries self-build is regulated by the public administration, while in developing countries self-build is sometimes supported by NGOs or international organisations like, for instance, United Nations Volunteers.

-Australia

-Owner‑built housing projects in Australia have increasingly embraced simplicity, affordability and sustainability, exemplified in architect Jiri Lev’s Tasmanian House initiative: grounded in traditional architecture, the designs prioritise locally‑sourced, untreated materials such as native timber and wool insulation, and minimise synthetic finishes for healthier living.
-One iteration of the project was constructed by Lev himself in around six months for approximately third of the cost of a commercially built equivalent, and subsequent free‑to‑download open‑source plans have enabled replication by owner‑builders across Australia.
-The initiative seeks to reframe housing not as a commodity but as a self‑empowering act, offering a replicable model for low‑cost, quality housing rooted in place and craftsmanship.